Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Introduction

 Projection-based nonlinear model-reduction techniques have been successfully applied to decrease the computational cost of high-fidelity simulation while retaining high levels of accuracy.
-To accomplish this, these methods exploit knowledge of the system's dominant \emph{spatial behavior}---as observed during `training simulations' conducted \emph{a priori}---to decrease the simulation's \emph{spatial complexity}, which we define as the computational cost of each linear-system solve.\footnote{A sequence of linear systems arises at each time step when a Newton-like method is employed to solve the system of nonlinear algebraic equations.} To do so, these methods 1) decrease the dimension of the linear systems by projection, and 2) approximate vector-valued nonlinear functions by sampling methods that compute only a few of the vector's entries (e.g., empirical interpolation \citep{barrault2004eim,chaturantabut2010journal}, Gappy POD \citep{sirovichOrigGappy}).
+To accomplish this, these methods exploit knowledge of the system's dominant \emph{spatial behavior}---as observed during `training simulations' conducted \emph{a priori}---to decrease the simulation's \emph{spatial complexity}, which we define as the computational cost of each linear-system solve.\footnote{A sequence of linear systems arises at each time step when a Newton-like method is employed to solve the system of nonlinear algebraic equations.} To do so, these methods 1) decrease the dimensionality of the linear systems by projection, and 2) approximate vector-valued nonlinear functions by sampling methods that compute only a few of the vector's entries (e.g., empirical interpolation \citep{barrault2004eim,chaturantabut2010journal}, Gappy POD \citep{sirovichOrigGappy}).
 However, these techniques are often insufficient to adequately reduce the computational cost of the simulation.
 For example, Ref. \citep{carlbergJCP} presented results for the GNAT nonlinear model-reduction technique applied to a large-scale nonlinear turbulent-flow problem.
-The reduced-order model generated solutions with sub-1\% errors and reduced the spatial complexity by a factor of 637.
+The reduced-order model generated solutions with sub-1\% errors, reduced the spatial complexity by a factor of 637, and employed only 4 computing cores---a significant reduction from the 512 cores required for the high-fidelity simulation.
 However, the total number of linear-system solves required for the reduced-order-model simulation, which we define as the \emph{temporal complexity}, remained large.
 In fact, the temporal complexity was decreased by a factor of only 1.5.
 As a result, the total computing resources (computing cores $\times$ wall time) required for the simulation were decreased by a factor of 438, but the wall time was reduced by a factor of merely 6.9.
 While these results are promising (especially in their ability to reduce spatial complexity), the time integration of nonlinear dynamics remains problematic and often precludes real-time performance.